 At Branches, we provide life-changing opportunities to help working families and their children break the cycle of generational poverty.

-To serve, educate and inspire people through student, family and financial stability services in partnership with our communities.
+To serve, educate and inspire people through student, family and financial wellness services in partnership with our communities.

 Branches was established in 1973 as the urban and social justice agency of what is now the South East District of the United Methodist Church.
 Up until 1999, Branches focused on grassroots organizing, advocacy and working with community members who were disadvantaged and/or experiencing social injustice.
 During this period, Branches focused resources in the areas of social crisis, immigration, housing, hospice care and hurricane relief, among others.
 Since 2000, Branches has embarked on developing and implementing programs that address the root causes of poverty and address immediate and critical needs.
 Today, Branches’ menu of services provides a continuum of support to community members to empower them to pursue life changing opportunities.

 We fulfill our mission by engaging children, youth and adults with life-changing opportunities for them to become better educated, become more financially stable, make long-term, positive life choices and to know God.
 Our focus is on student achievement, family services, and financial wellness and our programs serve children, youth, adults and families through our three respective program areas: